whatDeepak/cicd-actions-project/README.md

 3. Scroll down to **Workflow permissions**.
 4. Ensure **Read and write permissions** is selected.
 This allows GitHub Actions to push commits, create pull requests, and perform other actions in your repository.

+## 🌐 Push Your Project Live
+Here’s the part where you show off.

+Make sure you’ve pushed everything.
+Go to Settings > Pages in your GitHub repo.
+Set your source branch to main or gh-pages according to yourself.

 ## 🏆 You Did It!
 Congrats!
 You’ve just set up your first CI/CD pipeline.
 Now, every time you push to main, GitHub Actions will run your tests, build the project, and deploy it—all without you lifting a finger.